solace-fi/solace-core/docs/RouterContract.md

 # Router smart contract
-This smart contract will route the calls from the front-end app to the functional contracts, allowing for efficient updates.
+This smart contract will route the calls from the front-end app to the functional contracts, allowing for efficient upgrades.

 ## state variables